willmendesneto/willmendesneto.github.io/content/posts/working-with-thin-directives-in-angularjs/index.md

   The AngularJS directives concept is a bit very interesting for apps, if you think in software aspects as reuse, portability, modularity…
 date: '2014-09-23'
-path: /blog/working-with-thin-directives-in-angularjs/
+path: /posts/working-with-thin-directives-in-angularjs/
 category: "post"
 lang: en
-tags: ['wordpress', 'jekyll']
+tags: ['frontend', 'angularjs']
 ---

-The AngularJS directives concept is a bit very interesting for apps, if you think in software aspects as reuse, portability, modularity, among others.
+AngularJS directives concept is a bit very interesting for apps, if you think in software aspects as reuse, portability, modularity, among others.
 However, depending on the complexity of your directive, some tests become more complex.
 One approach to simplify some procedures is the construction of directives based on the concept of Thin Directives.
-I met this concept in Joel Hooks post [“Let’s Make Full-Ass AngularJS Directives”](http://joelhooks.com/blog/2014/02/11/lets-make-full-ass-angularjs-directives/), where he discusses the concept of a very simple way.
+I met this concept in Joel Hooks post [“Let’s Make Full-Ass AngularJS Directives”](http://joelhooks.com/posts/2014/02/11/lets-make-full-ass-angularjs-directives/), where he discusses the concept of a very simple way.
 I recommend reading this, very explanatory!

 The thin directives conception is based in construction of an angular directive using other components (as Controllers Services, factories, etc.) based on a directive for better integration and testability.
 With this approach the tests are much simpler, as you delegate some responsibilities to other Angular components.